WASHING OF THE FEET, THE INSTITUTION AND THE WATCH

 O dear Redeemer, You underwent such agonized suffering for me, in order to restore me, may I show You my thankfulness in my penitence for my sin, my ardent desire to fight against sin, and above all in my love for You.
 I venerate Your cross, O Lord, for by virtue of the Cross, joy has come to the whole world.
 O Holy God, Holy and mighty, Holy and immortal, have mercy upon me.
 Amen.

-The term “triduum” means three days, beginning at on Holy Thursday and concluding on Holy Saturday night with the Paschal Vigil as the Church celebrates the passion, death and resurrection of Christ.
+The term “triduum” means three days, beginning on Holy Thursday evening and concluding on Holy Saturday night or early morn with the Paschal Vigil as the Church celebrates the passion, death and resurrection of Christ.
 It is one extensive liturgy with three acts as it were.
 It is the culmination of the whole liturgical year.
 The season of Lent concludes after morning Mass on Holy Thursday.
 There are special features during the Triduum, including the washing of feet, the institution of the Eucharist, the stripping of the altar, the vigil before the Altar of Repose, the veneration of the cross, the reading of the Passion narrative, the lighting of new fire and the paschal candle, the renewal of baptismal vows and the first Eucharist of Easter.
 As it is one continuous liturgy all faithful Catholics should be present throughout.
 It should be lived in the spirit of a retreat in which we meditate on these holy events without letting worldly things intrude much.

 It is finished: and He bowed His head, and gave up the Spirit.